 Uranium ore is a term used to describe minerals from which uranium can be extracted.
 Although many types of minerals contain uranium in small quantities, far fewer hold enough extractable uranium to be economically useful for mining operations.
-The mining of uranium ore is the first step toward usable uranium production, which can be refined into a variety of products with both military and civilian value.
+The mining of the ore is the first step toward usable uranium production, which can be refined into a variety of products with both military and civilian value.

 Of the minerals which are often referred to as uranium ore, uranite, also called pitchblende, is the most reliable source of extractable uranium.
 Other minerals commonly mined for uranium include ancilite, monazite, carnotite, and coffinite.
 Uranium, which is naturally formed during supernovas, is relatively common on Earth, being more plentiful than tin, mercury, and silver.

 Several countries have large deposits of uranium-bearing ore that lead to extensive mining operations.
 As of the early 21st century, Canada mines the most uranium in the world, although Kazakhstan, Australia, and Russia contribute a considerable amount as well.
 In the United States, uranium ore is found throughout western states such as Utah, Wyoming and Colorado.
 Although mines have existed off and on during American history, US uranium mining has always been relatively minor.

 Uranium ore is mined through a variety of techniques, depending on the minerals present and technology available.
 Traditionally, the ore is best mined through open-pit mining.
 In this relatively primitive form of mining, ore is simply extracted by digging it out of the ground, leaving a large pit or gorge in the landscape.
 Pit mines are excavated until the mineral sought vanishes, then abandoned or used as landfills.
 Some uranium is also mined by a practice called leaching, where chemical solutions are poured through small fissures in the rock in order to suck the uranium from the mineral and bring it to the surface for collection.